BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 }
 ```

 The `request{}` block lets you access the `LocationRequest` instance so you can fully configure is according to your needs.
+However if you want to reset Locus to its default location request configuration, just call `Locus.setDefaultConfig()`.

 ### Background Location Updates